 Ranking the greatest Liverpool sides of all time is no easy feat.
 How do you compare the current brilliance of Mohamed Salah, Sadio Mane and Virgil Van Dijk to likes of Kevin Keegan, Ian Rush, Kenny Dalglish and Big Ron Yeats?

 Despite that fact, we have tried our best to knock Liverpool's great teams of the past into a definitive list.
 A couple of factors have helped inform our opinion.

 Liverpool are, of course, one of the most successful teams in English football history, but we have tried not to base our list solely on titles won.
-While there is certainly a preference for the most successful sides, we've thrown in a couple of teams that thrilled fans with their phenomenal football before ultimately failing short.
+While there is certainly a preference for the most successful sides, we've thrown in a couple of teams that thrilled fans with their phenomenal football before ultimately failing short in come competitions.

 So, without further ado, here are our best Liverpool teams ever...

 The 1995/96 season represented something of a sliding doors moment in English football.
 Manchester United had established themselves as a dominant force under Alex Ferguson, but Liverpool’s League Cup triumph the previous campaign suggested a talented group were capable of challenging for major titles.

 A three-way battle for the championship was expected, with Kevin Keegan’s Newcastle also tipped for success after a strong start to the season.
 Yet it was Liverpool who were the most tactically intriguing of the trio.